Could Police Have Prevented Bloodshed in Charlottesville?

 “You can’t stop some crazy guy who came here from Ohio and used his car as a weapon,” McAuliffe told The New York Times.
 “He is a terrorist.”

 The prime culprits for the death of a woman in a car crash—as well as other crimes, including the beating of a young black man—are, of course, the apparent neo-Nazis and white supremacists who perpetrated those crimes.
-But the job of the Charlottesville police and Virginia State Police was to prevent violence like this, and some observers, including both white supremacists and counterprotesters, are charging that law enforcement didn’t do enough to avoid bloodshed.
+But the job of the Charlottesville police and Virginia State Police was to prevent violence like this, and some observers, including both white supremacists and counter-protesters, are charging that law enforcement didn’t do enough to avoid bloodshed.

 “There was no police presence,” one woman told the Times.
 “We were watching people punch each other; people were bleeding all the while police were inside of barricades at the park, watching.
 It was essentially just brawling on the street and community members trying to protect each other.”